Preston5789/Stock_Regression_Algorithm/README.md

               'zrxeth@ticker', 'adaeth@ticker','kmdeth@ticker', 'naveth@ticker','enjeth@ticker',
               'knceth@ticker', 'rlceth@ticker','rcneth@ticker', 'evxeth@ticker','icxeth@ticker']
 ```
+### Going From Simulation to Actual Selling

+The Jesus int controlls whether the script sends the sell command to the API.
+Set to zero for simulation.
+Set to 1 for active trading.

 ### Navigating The App

 Click the "Next Stock Button" to navigate between stocks